MHCPCreators/worlds-documentation/EssentialToolsForWorldCreation.md

       return;
     }

+    // Cast the entity to a DynamicLightGizmo.
+    // Note: as() does not perform runtime type checking,
-    // Cast the entity to a DynamicLightGizmo const lightGizmo = this.props.lightEntity.as(DynamicLightGizmo);
+    // so make sure lightEntity is a Dynamic Light Gizmo in the editor. const lightGizmo = this.props.lightEntity.as(DynamicLightGizmo);
-    if (lightGizmo) {
     lightGizmo.enabled.set(enable);
-    } else {
-      console.error("TriggerLightController: The 'lightEntity' must be a DynamicLight gizmo.");
   }
 }
-}

 Component.register(TriggerLightController);
 ```

+> **Note:** As with the previous example, `as(DynamicLightGizmo)` is a cast, not a type check.
+> Ensure that **lightEntity** is a Dynamic Light Gizmo in the editor.

-3) Put the script to a Trigger Zone Gizmo via Attach Script and assign a Dynamic Light Gizmo
+3) Put the script on a Trigger Zone Gizmo via Attach Script and assign a Dynamic Light Gizmo.

     <img width="205" height="200" alt="Frame 45" src="https://github.com/user-attachments/assets/7a5eab79-98f9-4dfd-b909-c09ac2c3e179" /> <img width="262" height="200" alt="Frame 46" src="https://github.com/user-attachments/assets/ef3c6b2c-6452-4308-bbc9-b2feaa411977" />

-4) Enter preview mode and try, light will turn on when we enter the trigger zone, and turn off when we exit.
+4) Enter preview mode and try; the light will turn on when we enter the trigger zone, and turn off when we exit.

     <img width="311" height="200" alt="Frame 47" src="https://github.com/user-attachments/assets/f82e007a-b48e-444b-90b1-b56f2b2c4a83" /> <img width="196" height="200" alt="Frame 48" src="https://github.com/user-attachments/assets/88b8ed19-f0c1-4c78-b787-ceae2854a608" /> <img width="175" height="200" alt="Frame 49" src="https://github.com/user-attachments/assets/34cc9647-cdeb-47a5-8f4f-634a644502e7" />